 So just go ahead and cut yourself some slack on this one because unless you are a professional model or dancer, you are not going to know what to do with your body.
 This is the photographer’s job.
 She/he should know how to coach you through body movements, poses and facial expressions.
 You will be amazed by how easy it actually is when someone with experience is guiding you through the process.

-In talking to women over the past decade of shooting Boudoir Photography, I’ve found that nothing strikes a chord of fear as the subject of posing.
+In talking to women over the past TWO DECADES of shooting Boudoir Photography, I’ve found that nothing strikes a chord of fear as the subject of posing.
 This is closely followed by wardrobe, but I’ll cover that in an upcoming post.

 Look, I get it.
 But let’s face it, while some people do have a natural God given gracefulness and others do have experience in modeling, the majority of folks really don’t have a clue what to do with their bodies.
 Honestly, I believe that a lot of people spend so much time in their heads that they are often disconnected from their bodies.
 Therefore, the thought of getting in front of a camera in one’s skimpies on top of not having a clue what to do with one’s body can understandably feel terrifying.